m-abdullah-2007/Z-Script-Interpretor/README.md

 print(inner);        // ERROR — inner does not exist out here
 ```

-Reading a variable from an enclosing scope works (lookups walk up the parent chain); declaring a *new* variable inside a block never escapes it.
+Reading a variable from an enclosing scope works fine, since lookups walk up the parent chain.
+Declaring a *new* variable inside a block, however, never escapes it.

 ### Comments